 If you live in the city, a bike with smooth tread for the least amount of resistance and maximum speed is ideal.
 Riding off road or in the bush will demand a thick frame with shocks and big tires to handle the mud and rough terrain.

 Some bikes are heavy and good for beating up on the trail, while others are light and agile.
 The personality of the rider usually judges the selection process.
-Someone that wants to get from point A to point B without breaking a sweat should get a fully powered scooter or motorcycle.

 One who loves to pedal until the lactic acid is burning like an inferno will pick a super light and tight cyclocross bike for maximum speed.
 Are your a chill cruiser or a speeding bullet?
 This should paint the picture in your head clearly of what your are looking for.
 I am going to run through all the variables and possibilities which should give your more insight on getting the best electric bike.